 During the electrolysis, various metal ions are released at the electrodes when two or more negative and positive ions ate present in the solution.
 In general, the ion which is a good oxidising agent is released first at the cathode.

 Must Read: Class 11 Chemistry Syllabus & Chapters

 - The electrochemical series takes an element’s reduction potential in reference to the hydrogen scale, where Eo = zero.
 The definition of an element’s standard reduction potential is “the measure of an element’s likelihood to undergo reduction.”

 - The larger an element’s reduction potential, the easier it is to reduce.
 Elements with a low reduction potential, on the other hand, will be oxidised considerably more quickly and easily.

-- Elements with a negative or lower reduction potential, on the other hand, readily give up electrons.
+- O n the other hand, elements with a negative or lower reduction potential, readily give up electrons.
 Elements with a positive or a greater reduction potential do not readily give away electrons but readily receive electrons.